Failure Is Normal

 - The Beetles were turned down by the Decca recording company stating “We don’t like their sound, guitar music is on the way out”.

-Be a failure; you’ll be in great company.
+Keep failing, you’ll be in great company.